Leeming

 Leeming shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational participation is high, with 27.8% of residents currently enrolled in formal education.
 This includes 9.1% in primary education, 8.4% in secondary education, and 5.8% pursuing tertiary education.
-Leeming's five schools have a combined enrollment of 2,367 students.
-Leeming demonstrates above-average socio-educational conditions with an ICSEA score of 1086.
-Education provision is balanced with three primary schools serving distinct age groups and two secondary schools.
+Leeming's five schools have a combined enrollment of 2,367 students as of the latest data.
+The area has above-average socio-educational conditions, with an ICSEA score of 1086.
+Education provision is balanced, with three primary and two secondary schools serving distinct age groups.

 Frequently Asked Questions - Education